openenergymonitor/guide/source/setup/north-america.markdown

 ### 1. Ensure clip-on CT sensor will fit your conductors

-Typical residential feeder conductors are AWG 2/0 Copper or AWG 4/0 Aluminum.
+Typical residential Service Entrance Wires are AWG 2/0 Copper or AWG 4/0 Aluminum.
 The opening in the [standard clip-on CT sensor sold in the OpenEnergyMonitor shop](http://shop.openenergymonitor.com/100a-max-clip-on-current-sensor-ct/) is **13mm**, and hence can accommodate a maximum wire size of **AWG 1/0**.
 Therefore, we recommend you measure the diameter of your feeders before purchasing a CT sensor.

 <a class="btn pull-right" href="http://shop.openenergymonitor.com/100a-max-clip-on-current-sensor-ct/">View in Shop &rarr; </a>